bhf/aeron-cache/README.md

 __cache-common__ - Common entities and classes used in cache implementations.

-__cache-http-server__ - A basic REST interface around the cache-client using Javalin.
+__cache-http__ - REST interfaces around the cache-client.
+Various implementations including Javalin.

 __cache-messages-sbe__ - Core SBE messages used by the cache.